 This will show you the signal strength of each WiFi mesh and the mesh speed of Google WiFi.
-You can move the mesh around your home or office for best reception and quality signal based on this test.
+You can move the mesh around your home or office for the best reception and quality signal based on this test.

 To check the mesh speed, go to Network Tab > Tap on WiFi Points > Test Mesh.
-You will get the result of network check after a few minutes.
-If you want to look at individual mesh speed, tap on the 3-dot menu on right top (2nd screenshot).
+You will get the result of the network check after a few minutes.
+If you want to look at individual mesh speed, tap on the 3-dot menu on the right top (2nd screenshot).
 Now select Details from the pop-up menu.
-Here we got 160MBPS for one mesh router and 133MBPS for the second one, that is far away from the base unit compared to the first one.
+Here we got 160MBPS for one mesh router and 133MBPS for the second one, which is far away from the base unit compared to the first one.
 You can adjust the position of the mesh devices based on this test for more quality network and performance.

 Open Google WiFi app > Setting Tab > Tap on Network check > Tap on Devices > To Test Wi-Fi.
-This will take awhile and populate a list of all connected devices with the maximum speed that can connect.
+This will take a while and populate a list of all connected devices with the maximum speed that can connect.
 Keep in mind, this does not have any relationship with your provider’s WiFi speed.
 This is the speed between with device and the mesh and gives you a better result to rearrange the mesh or device position for better performance.